 Junior Achievement offers opportunities for business and community volunteers to facilitate activities in local schools.
 JA programs teach students in kindergarten through high school the basics of financial literacy, workforce readiness and entrepreneurship.
 Essentially, JA prepares young people for future success and volunteers become role models and mentors for the students we serve.
 Volunteering opportunities are fun and are available in several formats: 1.
 JA in a Day – spend 4.5 hours in an elementary school; 2.
 Weekly – visit a classroom, during the school day, once a week for five to seven weeks (45 minutes each visit) or 3.
 Afterschool – visit a classroom, after school, once a week for five to seven weeks (45 minutes each visit).
 Recruitment is ongoing.
 For more information, visit the Volunteer section of the JA website and/or contact Jeremy Race at firstname.lastname@example.org.

-The YMCA of Greater Hartford offers a mentor program to the youth at the Wilson-Gray YMCA Youth and Family Center.
-The Reach & Rise Mentoring program is a national mentoring program of Y-USA that matches children ages 6-17 with a caring adult from the Greater Hartford community.
+The YMCA of Greater Hartford offers a mentor program to the youth at the Downtown YMCA.
+The Reach & Rise Mentoring program is a national mentoring program of Y-USA that matches children ages 9-17 with a caring adult from the Greater Hartford community.
 Many of these youth lack positive role models and are in communities challenged by social issues such as poverty, crime, truancy, and sub-standard housing.
 Through this program, the Y recruits, trains, and connects adult volunteer mentors with youth to provide direct one-on-one mentoring that will create healthy, safe and meaningful relationships.
 Recruitment is ongoing.
-For more information, visit the Volunteer section of the YMCA website.
+For more information, visit the Reach & Rise Website or for other program opportunities.